hypo69/hypo/pytest/gemini - set 2/en/src/suppliers/aliexpress/api/_examples/rest/AliexpressAffiliateProductdetailGetRequest.md

 1. **Clear Test Names:** Test names are now more descriptive (e.g., `test_getapiname`, `test_constructor_valid_inputs`).

 2. **Comprehensive Testing:**  Tests cover the constructor with valid and default values, the `getapiname` method, and the initialization of attributes.
-Critically, tests are added to *demonstrate* how to test *setting* the attributes, though the code itself doesn't currently use these.
+Critically, tests are added to *demonStarte* how to test *setting* the attributes, though the code itself doesn't currently use these.

 3. **Fixture Structure (if applicable):** No fixtures are needed in this minimal example, as the tests don't require complex setup.